s0h8/Bernoulli-s-apparatus/storyboard/README.md

-Experiment 1: Study and verification of the flow pattern in bernoulli's apparatus.
+Experiment 1: Study and verification of the Bernoulli's Theorem.

 ### 1. Story Outline: